-On April 30, 2019, Tennessee online betting sites, at least on paper with what seemed to be one of the most progressive sports betting laws.
-At the time, gamers praised the Volunteer State for avoiding the protectionist model other states were adopting.
-In short, Tennessee would NOT require sports betting sites to partner with a brick-and-mortar casino.
+On April 30, 2019, online sports betting sites became legal in Tennessee, at least on paper with what seemed to be one of the most progressive sports betting laws.
+At the time, gamers praised the Volunteer State law for avoiding the protectionist model other states were adopting.
+In short, Tennessee would NOT require sports betting operators to partner with a land based casino or retail sportsbooks.
 However, in the months since legalization, proposed rules have drawn the ire of Tennessee bettors.

-These measures include deeming ties as parlay losses, a 10% mandatory hold rate, and the second-highest sports betting tax in the country (Only PA is higher).
+These measures include deeming ties as parlay losses, a 10% mandatory hold rate, $750,000 licensing fee, and the second-highest sports betting tax rate in the country (Only PA is higher).

-In midst of the heated debate, people from the Sports Wagering Committee of the Tennessee Education Lottery officials have announced that online sports betting apps are able to go live on November 1st or earlier.
-What can sports bettors expect when the lights finally turn on?
+In midst of the heated debate, people from the Sports Wagering Committee of the Tennessee Education Lottery Corporation have announced that online sports betting apps are able to go live on November 1st or earlier.
+What can sports bettors in Tennessee expect when the lights finally turn on?
 We’ll cover what we’ve heard in this extensive review.